wasilukm/hoymiles-mqtt/README.md

 ## Troubleshooting

-  - Hoymiles DUTs are not the most stable devices.
+- Hoymiles DTUs are not the most stable devices.
 Therefore, from time to time the tool may not be able to connect to DTU and will print the following exception:

   >Modbus Error: [Invalid Message] No response received, expected at least 8 bytes (0 received)

   The tool will continue its operation and try to communicate with DTU in the next period.

   If the exception is constantly repeating and data is not refreshed in Home Assistant:
     - power cycle DTU
     - try to update DTU's firmware

 - `libseccomp2` library may be missing on some operating systems, ensure the library is installed

 ## Credits